VERSION: FEBRUARY 2023

 - Which data protection rights and options you have.

 - What technologies and data we use for advertising.

-1. Which data does Tradebyte process?
+1. What data does Tradebyte process?

 When we talk about “your data,” we mean personal information.
 This is all information that we could use to identify you directly or in combination with other information.
-Examples: Your name, your telephone number, your customer number, order numbers or your email address.
-Any information we cannot identify you with, including through combination with other information, is considered non-personal information.
+Examples: Your name, your telephone number, your customer number, order numbers, or your email address.
+Any information we cannot use to identify you, including through combination with other information, is considered non-personal information.
 Non-personal data is also referred to as anonymous data.
 When we combine your personal information with anonymous data, all data in that data set will be considered personal information.
-If we delete personal information from any information or record relating to you, then the remaining data in that data set will cease to be personal information.
+If we delete the personal information from any information or record relating to you, then the remaining data in that data set will cease to be personal information.
 This procedure is called anonymization.
 Basically, if we ask you to provide certain personal information, you can of course choose not to do so.
 You decide what information you disclose to us.
 However, we may in some cases not (or not optimally) be able to provide you with the desired services.
 This may for example be the case in the context of the presentation of the website.

 1.1.
 Contact data

 If you contact us, e.g. to express your interest, to register for a training or webinar, we collect your contact data.
 Your contact details may include your name, affiliation, postal addresses, telephone numbers, fax numbers, email addresses, and similar contact details, depending on how you contact us (e.g. by contact form, telephone, or email).

 1.2.
 Conversation subjects, contact forms and Infocenter (log-in)

 When you communicate with us or other users by telephone, post, social media, contact forms, or otherwise, we collect the content of your messages.
 In this context, we process data solely for the purpose of communicating with you or to enable you to communicate with other users.